-SSDs are computed following Birner and Albers (2017); de la Cámara et al. (2019), by finding the largest 10-day drop of the 10 hPa zonal mean zonal wind ($[u]$) averaged between 45 and 75°N (i.e., $\Delta[u]/10\text{days}$), after exceeding the 2-standard deviations 210 (2σ) threshold (in ERA-20C that is 20 m/s in 10 days, whereas in the model it is 13 m/s in 10 days).
-The index is then defined as the mid-point of the deceleration, and the events have to be separated by at least 20 days.
+SSDs are computed following Birner and Albers (2017); de la Cámara et al. (2019), by finding the largest 10-day drop of the 10 hPa zonal mean zonal wind ($[u]$) averaged between 45 and 75°N (i.e., $\Delta[u]/10\text{days}$), after exceeding the 2-standard deviations (2σ) threshold (in ERA-20C that is 20 m/s in 10 days, whereas in the model it is 13 m/s in 10 days).
+The index is then defined 210 as the mid-point of the deceleration, and the events have to be separated by at least 20 days.
 Fig. 3a shows a composite of the standardised stratospheric zonal mean zonal wind anomaly at 10 hPa averaged between 45 and 75°N in the model and in ERA-20C with the centre date during the largest deceleration (i.e., lag 0 is the SSD index), and averaged over all SSD events in each dataset.
-The evolution is overall similar, with the model deceleration events weaker on average than the ones in ERA-20C,

-215 and strengthening of the wind prior to SSD events (i.e., vortex preconditioning) is much weaker in the model ($[u] < 0.5\sigma$) than it is in ERA-20C ($[u] > 1\sigma$; see section 5.2.1 for further discussion).
+The evolution is overall similar, with the model deceleration events weaker on average than the ones in ERA-20C, and strengthening of the wind prior to SSD events (i.e., vortex preconditioning) is much weaker in the model ($[u] < 0.5\sigma$) than 215 it is in ERA-20C ($[u] > 1\sigma$; see section 5.2.1 for further discussion).

-SSWs are defined as a subset of the identified SSDs as the first occurrence of the easterly zonal flow (at 10 hPa averaged between 45 and 75°N; cf., Butler et al., 2015) around the SSD event (examining between 5 days prior to the SSD and 20 days after).
-Note that SSWs defined in this way are not identical to the conventional SSWs, which are identified at 10 hPa and 220 60°N and do not require a preceding SSD event (Charlton and Polvani, 2007).
-Nevertheless, the results presented here are not very sensitive to the precise definition of SSWs.
+SSWs are defined as a subset of the identified SSDs as the first occurrence of the easterly zonal flow (at 10 hPa averaged between 45 and 75°N ; cf., Butler et al., 2015) around the SSD event (examining between 5 days prior to the SSD and 20 days after).

-The wave source events are defined using the Eliassen-Palm (EP) flux divergence (defined in section 2).
-Since one of the interests of this paper is the impact of the wave sources on the SSDs and SSWs in the stratosphere where only planetary waves are important, we compute the EP flux divergence that results from planetary scale waves (using Fourier transform).
-As we 225 are interested in the impact on SSDs/SSWs and not in the distinction of split versus displacement SSW event, we focus on the dominant dynamics in each dataset.
-The dominant dynamics that is relevant in the stratosphere in ERA-20C is related to $k = 1$ planetary scale waves (e.g., de la Cámara et al., 2019), however our model does not exhibit SSWs when forced with $k = 1$ forcing (see, e.g., Table 1 in Sheshadri et al., 2015).
-Therefore, the model is forced via $k = 2$ planetary waves, which then also represent the dominant stratospheric dynamics in the model.
-For these reasons, we compute EP flux divergence for $k = 2$ 230 waves in the model, whereas in ERA-20C we compute EP flux divergence for $k = 1$ waves.
+220 The wave source events are defined using the Eliassen-Palm (EP) flux divergence (defined in section 2).
+Since one of the 220 interests of this paper is the impact of the wave sources on the SSDs and SSWs in the stratosphere where only planetary waves are important, we compute the EP flux divergence that results from planetary scale waves (using Fourier transform).
+As we are interested in the impact on SSDs/SSWs and not in the distinction of split versus displacement SSW event, we focus on the dominant dynamics in each dataset.
+The dominant dynamics that is relevant in the stratosphere in ERA-20C is related to $k = 1$ 225 planetary scale waves (e.g., de la Cámara et al., 2019), however when dry dynamical core models (using model configurations similar to Polvani and Kushner, 2002) are forced with $k = 1$ forcing (via topography), they do not exhibit SSWs (see, e.g., Table 1 in Sheshadri et al., 2015), thus the model is forced via $k = 2$ planetary waves, which then also represent the dominant stratospheric dynamics in the model.
+For these reasons, we then compute EP flux divergence for $k = 2$ waves in the model, whereas in ERA-20C we compute EP flux divergence for $k = 1$ waves.